-With a great couple of sunny days last weekend, families enjoyed all the Noosa River had to offer.
+With a great couple of sunny days last weekend, families enjoyed all the Noosa River had to offer and we able to clean up on a variety of species.
 Flathead fishing has been outstanding in the Tewantin/Ski Run stretch of the river.
 The deeper channels around the river mouth have also produced good numbers.
 Fishing live baits like herring, mullet and prawns close to the bottom on the runout tide has been the best strategy.
 For those that fish soft plastics Weyba creek and the lower end of the river has been more productive.
 Vanilla Ice and Apple Juice Chase baits in 2.5 and 3 inch are working well.
 Whiting have been caught in good numbers this week with some great catches reported.
 Weyba Creek and lake have fished well.
 The last of the run out seems to work best in these areas, down near the river mouth the deeper channels around the bottom of the tide has also seen some nice fish.
 Live worms, peeled prawns and squid tentacles have been the go to bait.

 Bream have been the go to species this week with some really good fish being caught, the river mouth and the jetties along the river are all holding great numbers of fish.
 Heavy Cranka crabs in Sand Colour have once again smashed the bream this week with some outstanding fish being taken by these great little lures.
 The bait brigade has had some good catches.
 Mullet gut, white bait and pilchards have produced the goods.
 GT’s have been caught in good numbers this week with poppers and surface walkers.

 Queen fish and Tailor have also shown up in good numbers this week.
 The current line has produced tea leaf Trevally, big eye, G.T’s and Queenfish with the back of the sound also producing some great fish.
 Both Woods Bays has fished well this week with the surface action outstanding, try lures like Strada Virals, Nomad Madscads and Storm Chug Bugs.